Therapy for Overwhelmed Moms in Las Vegas

 04

-Reconnect with yourself, the woman under the mom role…..so you can lead your family from presence, not depletion.
+so you can lead your family from presence, not depletion.

 It’s not about becoming a “perfect mom.”

-It’s about becoming a fully present mom.
-Steady, self-trusting, emotionally available, human, and FUN!
-(Move over dad…here comes fun mom 😀)
+It’s about becoming a fully present mom

 When you feel lighter and more grounded, everything in your home shifts.

-You notice the small moments of joy instead of racing past them.
-You handle the hard stuff without losing yourself in it.
+You notice small moments of joy instead of racing past them.

-You begin to feel like you again and enjoy your life NOW, and that changes everything
+You begin to feel like you again.

-Find calm in the chaos.
+Find calm in the middle of real-life chaos

 You were never meant to do this perfectly.